-The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period from 27 February 2018 to 31 August 2018.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year to 31 August 2019.
 The annual report serves the purposes of both a trustees' report and a directors' report under company law.

-The Foundation currently operates a 16-19 academy, Sir John Deane's Sixth Form College, in Northwich, Cheshire.
-The Sixth Form College joined the Foundation on 1 April 2018 and in the academic year 2017/18 it had 1,691 students on roll at the 6 week funding census point in October 2017.
+During the year the Foundation operated a 16-19 academy, Sir John Deane's Sixth Form College, in Northwich, Cheshire.
+The Sixth Form College joined the Foundation on 1 April 2018 and in the academic year 2018/19 it had 1,690 students qualifying for funding at the 6 week funding census point in October 2018.